virtualansoftware/tutorials/docs/Idaiserver.md

 ### 5. Logs
  > sudo docker-compose logs
 </details>

-Idaiserver consists of two main parts:
-1. idaithalam to execute the tests and generate Cucumber reports.
-2. Idaiserver to provide the APIs for test execution and configuration.

 ## What you will get
 1. Your API implementation will be tested against the contract you defined.